In the digital age, speed and efficiency are everything.

 Technology also helps fuel America’s freight railroads, giving them a modern network to meet the transportation challenges of today and tomorrow.
-Part of freight rail’s billions in investments have gone towards innovative tech that allows railroads to move freight more efficiently, safely and cleanly than ever before:
+Part of freight rail’s billions in investments have gone towards innovative tech that allows railroads to move freight more efficiently, safely and cleanly:

 - Trackside sensors allow railroads to monitor the health of 140,000 miles of track, helping reduce mainline train accidents.

 - Smart logistics help railroads manage a fleet of 30,000 locomotives, allowing them to move twice as much freight for nearly the same price as 35 years ago — savings that can be passed on to the consumer.